 To be considered for academic scholarships, apply for admission and submit all transcripts and test scores by November 1.
-Then complete the online scholarship application and submit required supplemental materials before the November 15 priority scholarship deadline for priority scholarship consideration.
+Then complete the online scholarship application and submit required supplemental materials by the November 15 priority scholarship deadline for priority consideration.
 In mid-January, the Academic Scholarship Office will begin awarding scholarships to students who have applied and submitted all required credentials by November 15.
 Students who miss the November 15 deadline may apply until February 1 for consideration as funds allow.
 Students who apply by the February 1 final deadline will be notified of scholarship decisions in early March.

 Freshman Scholarship Application Checklist

 Add email@example.com and firstname.lastname@example.org and to your email address book